PaulMagos/ASUS-UX430UNR-OPENCORE/README.md

 # ASUS-UX430UNR-OPENCORE
-**Simply an OpenCore EFI for macos**
+**Simply an OpenCore EFI for MacOS**
 ## DISCLAIMER
 This is not an incentive to hackintoshing!
 It's still not a good thing, buy a Mac if you need MacOS.
-But if you want to try the apple experience in order to determine if you are ready for buying a Mac... it's "ok".
+But if you want to try the Apple experience in order to determine if you are ready for buying a Mac... it's "ok".

 ## Description
 The name explains everyting, btw this is my opencore setup for MacOS Catalina 10.15.4 with OpenCore 0.5.7.